 Enhancing SCCM for Software Asset Management through SCCM Integration

 The fact is that SCCM was designed as a Windows ITAM tool, not for Software Asset Management (SAM).
-So, while the information it produces is great for ITAM purposes (discovery, inventory and distribution), it was never intended to be used for SAM and Software License Optimization (SLO) requirements.
+So, while the information it produces is great for ITAM purposes (discovery, inventory and distribution), it was never intended to be used for Software License Compliance and Software License Optimization (SLO) requirements.

 SCCM really needs a specific SAM/SLO product working in conjunction with it.
 This will enhance its capabilities and enable you to leverage the investment you have made to reduce costs.
 This is where AssetStudio for Enterprise SAM with its SCCM integration capabilities can help by providing ‘must-have’ SAM capabilities and SLO (Software Licence Optimization) functionality for SCCM.